CHOOSING THE BEST BATHROOM FAUCET

 Center-set faucets fit standard three-hole sinks, with outer holes drilled 4 inches apart.
 They'll have either a single lever or two handles mounted on a 6-inch plate.
-They're ideal for most bathroom sinks.
+Center-set faucets work well in most bathroom sinks.

-Wall mount faucets have have become increasingly popular, along with freestanding or vessel-type sinks that require longer spouts that extend well over the top of the bowl.
+Wall mount faucets have have become increasingly popular in recent years.
+These pair well with freestanding or vessel-type sinks that require longer spouts and extend well over the top of the bowl.

 The good news: In an attempt to bring more finish options to the market, manufacturers have come out with a variety of quality finishes.